Snow-covered house in an Ontario winter cold climate heat pumps keep homes warm at -30°C

 Cold Climate Heat Pumps: Models That Actually Work at -30°C in Ontario

 The biggest myth about heat pumps in Canada is that they don't work when it gets really cold.
 That was true for older models from 10 years ago.
-Today's cold-climate heat pumps are engineered specifically for climates like ours and the top models maintain full heating capacity at -25°C or colder.
+Today's cold-climate heat pumps specifically target climates like ours and the top models maintain full heating capacity at -25°C or colder.
 Here's what you need to know before buying one.

 What Makes a Heat Pump "Cold Climate"?